uPortal-Attic/uportal-home/docs/apereo-incubation.md

 #### 4.1.1 Out-bound licensing

-AngularJS-portal and uw-frame include the Apache 2 license (approved for Apereo outbound) as LICENSE, but do not include the NOTICE file intended for inclusion with Apache2-licensed products.
+uPortal-home and uPortal-app-framework include the Apache 2 license (approved for Apereo outbound) as LICENSE, but do not include the NOTICE file intended for inclusion with Apache2-licensed products.

 Next actions: